-The market price for our common stock has fluctuated significantly from time to time, for example, varying between a high of \$32.12 on March 17, 2021 and a low of \$2.12 on August 2, 2023.
+The market price for our common stock has fluctuated significantly from time to time, for example, varying between a high of \$32.12 on March 17, 2021 and a low of \$0.76 on October 27, 2023.
 The trading price of our common stock has been and may continue to be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
 In addition to the factors discussed in this "Risk Factors" section, these factors include:

-- interim or final results of clinical trials of our product candidates or those of our competitors; - our ability to raise adequate capital through public or private equity or debt offerings or negotiate potential BD Arrangements in a timely manner or at all; - the success of competitive products or technologies; - regulatory actions with respect to our product candidates or our competitors' product candidates or products; - timeline delays in our clinical trials; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors or partners of significant acquisitions, strategic collaborations, joint ventures or capital commitments: - regulatory, legal or payor developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - purchases or sales of our common stock by us, our insiders or our other stockholders; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; and - · general economic, industry and market conditions.
+- interim or final results of clinical trials of our product candidates or those of our competitors; - our ability to raise adequate capital through public or private equity or debt offerings or negotiate potential BD Arrangements in a timely manner or at all; - the success of competitive products or technologies; - regulatory actions with respect to our product candidates or our competitors' product candidates or products; - · timeline delays in our clinical trials; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in our growth rate relative to our competitors: - announcements by us or our competitors or partners of significant acquisitions, strategic collaborations, joint ventures or capital commitments; - regulatory, legal or payor developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - purchases or sales of our common stock by us, our insiders or our other stockholders; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; and - · general economic, industry and market conditions.

-In addition, the stock market in general, and The Nasdaq Global Select Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including in connection with the conflict between Russia and Ukraine and recent and potential future bank failures, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-Broad market and industry factors, including worsening economic conditions and other adverse effects or developments relating to the effects of the COVID-19 pandemic and recent and potential future bank failures, macroeconomic factors including inflation and rising interest rates, and geopolitical instability, including instability resulting from the conflict between Russia and Ukraine and the related sanctions imposed against Russia, may negatively affect the market price of our common stock, regardless of our actual operating performance.
+In addition, the stock market in general, and The Nasdaq Global Select Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including in connection with ongoing global geopolitical conflicts and recent and potential future bank failures, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
+Broad market and industry factors, including worsening economic conditions and other adverse effects or developments relating to the effects of the COVID-19 pandemic and recent and potential future bank failures, macroeconomic factors including inflation and rising interest rates, and global geopolitical conflicts may negatively affect the market price of our common stock, regardless of our actual operating performance.
 The realization of any of the above risks or any of a broad range of other risks, including those described elsewhere in this "Risk Factors" section, could have a dramatic and material adverse impact on the market price of our common stock.